dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 Now we will practice how to **add**, **commit**, and **push** data. <br/><br/>
 **_Add_** is the staging command for git.
 You want to use add the most when working with git.
 Add means you can work on it.
 It will add new or changed files ihn your working directory to the Git staging area. <br/><br/>
+**_Commit_** is focal point of version control, where info is being stored forever.
-Git commit is where you get to unique id. <br/>
+Git commit is where you get a unique id. <br/>
-**_Commit_** is focal point of version control, where info is being stored forever with IDs can go back in time to the old versions you have made. <br/><br/>
+With IDs can go back in time to the old versions you have made. <br/><br/>
 **_Push_** uploads them to github to be viewed, stored, shared with collaborators <br/>
 Refer to the guide link at the top of this tutorial on pushing sensitive data, passwds etc.